-The Bank completed an in-depth testing of its internal accounting and administrative control procedures in accordance with OMB Circular No. A-123, Management's Responsibility for Internal Control, as of June 2014.
-The Bank's Loan Management Control System (LMCS) application is hosted on Treasury's Departmental Offices (DO) Integrity computer platform.
-On June 21, 2013, the Integrity and LMCS were issued a full "Authority to Operate" (ATO).
+The Bank completed an in-depth testing of its internal accounting and administrative control procedures in accordance with OMB Circular No. A-123, Management's Responsibility for Internal Control, as of June 2015.
 Accordingly, we believe that the Bank's systems of internal accounting and administrative controls fully comply with the requirements for agency internal accounting and administrative control systems, providing reasonable assurance that they are achieving the intended objectives.